Friday, March 27, 2026

 If Ayn Rand hadn’t been so vocal about her politics in non fiction contexts I’m convinced there absolutely would be a group of Internet Leftists arguing her fictions were Woke actually.
 Or at the very least if we only had The Fountainhead to go off, a Woke reading of The Fountainhead is absolutely theoretically possible.

-All the time I see people just using the fact that a given story has Nazis be the guys as their proof that it's Woke.
+All the time I see people just using the fact that a given story has Nazis be the bad guys as their proof that it's Woke.
 And every time I feel like yelling “you know better than this”, you know that most Nazi villains in fiction are disconnected from why we Leftists consider them the ultimate Evil and are just being used as symbols of vague Authoritarianism, or purely for the aesthetic.
 You know full well that Conservatives are constantly calling Leftists the real Nazis.

-Sometimes just the simple fact that a Fantasy or Sci-Fi narrative is doing Rebels against an Empire is seen as an inherently Left Wing position to take But when these same people are looking at real life they know better, they know sometimes the Rebels are the Reactionaries, The Confederate States of America, The Beer Haul Putsch, January 6th ect.
+Sometimes just the simple fact that a Fantasy or Sci-Fi narrative is doing Rebels against an Empire is seen as an inherently Left Wing position to take But when these same people are looking at real life history they know better, they know sometimes the Rebels are the Reactionaries, The Confederate States of America, The Beer Haul Putsch, January 6th ect.

 We all know full well that nominally Left Wing Dictators have also worn military uniforms and done big showy military parades.
 So let’s stop pretending we don’t and that those visuals are only ever about Fascism ™.